 Maximum Aperture Size – Photographing Stars is All About Light

-The reasons why f/2.8 is my threshold requirement for apertures is that the light transmission of most lenses is lower than the maximum aperture implies as noted above, and almost all need to be further stopped down a little to minimize the aberrations mentioned above.
-Furthermore, since exposure times need to be short enough to prevent stars from blurring, and ISO can only be increased to a certain threshold before noise degrades image quality too much, apertures smaller than f/2.8, and especially smaller than f/3.2, simply transmit too little light to the sensor to capture the Milky Way well.
-Therefore, until sensors are made even better than today’s top rated full-frame cameras (i.e. with greater sensitivity, dynamic range, and signal to noise ratio), thereby allowing the use of smaller apertures for photographing the night sky, the best way to improve light transmission is to use optics that employ the widest possible apertures.
+The reasons why a 35mm full-frame equivalent of f/2.8 is my threshold requirement for apertures is that the light transmission of most lenses is lower than the maximum aperture implies as noted above, and almost all need to be further stopped down a little to minimize the aberrations mentioned above.
+Furthermore, since exposure times need to be short enough to prevent stars from blurring, and ISO can only be increased to a certain threshold before degrading image quality too much by revealing noise in the dark tones, effective apertures smaller than f/2.8, and especially smaller than f/3.2, simply transmit too little light to the sensor to capture the Milky Way well.
+Therefore, unless or until sensors are made even better than today’s top rated full-frame cameras (i.e. with greater sensitivity, dynamic range, and signal to noise ratio), thereby allowing the use of smaller apertures for photographing the night sky, the best way to improve light transmission is to use optics that employ the widest possible apertures.

 Obviously, what’s considered acceptable from an image quality standpoint varies with the photographer and their goals, but in general I’ve always been frustrated shooting Milky Way landscapes whenever I’ve needed to use apertures slower than f/2.8 to mitigate aberrations since the image invariably is too noisy for my tastes due either to under-exposure and/or needing to raise the ISO significantly.
 I’ve found this to be true even when shooting stars on new hi-resolution Sony sensors that I’ve rented (which contrary to what some claim, are not truly ISO invariant).

-For example, and despite the fact that many astrophotographers shoot at extreme ISOs above 3200, as of 2016 no camera manufacturer has yet produced a digital sensor rated to perform acceptably well above ISO 4000 based on DXOMark’s high ISO testing standards.
-Although sensor technology has come a long way over the past decade, it usually takes about 8 years for sensors to advance by one effective stop of light with respect dynamic range (DR) and signal-to-noise ratio (SNR).
-So, it’s likely going to be quite a while before we’ll see acceptable DR and SNR ratings approaching 6400 or above.
+For example, and despite the fact that many astrophotographers shoot at extreme ISOs above 3200, as of 2018 no camera manufacturer has yet produces a digital sensor rated to perform acceptably well above ISO 4000 based on DXOMark’s low-light, high ISO testing standards.
+Although sensor technology has come a long way over the past decade, it usually takes about 10 years for sensors to advance by one effective stop of light with respect dynamic range (DR) and signal-to-noise ratio (SNR).
+And, in recent years the rate of advancement in sensor performance has slowed, suggesting we may be reaching the limits of what the physics of light capture will allow current technology to acheive.
+So, if physically possible, it’s likely going to be quite a while before we’ll see acceptable DR and SNR ratings approaching 6400 or above.
 This leaves us to rely on optics and other creative capture and processing techniques to get the most out of our star photo pixels.

 But, novice star photographers have to start somewhere, and you’ll still learn much if experimenting with sub-optimal optics.
 In general, if you don’t need to meet the highest output quality standards, any lens meeting the focal length recommendations listed above that also has a maximum aperture of at least f/2.8 (regardless of aberrations) will enable you to capture neat photos of the Milky Way under the right circumstances, no matter what sensor you use.
 It really just boils down to how much aberration, geometric distortion, and noise you’re willing to tolerate.